The Scripting module provides access to 3 different toolsets:

 - Researching new building systems or the impact of non-standard occupant behaviour patterns.

-EMS is ideal for researchers and more advanced modellers looking to assess the performance of innovative systems that have not yet found their way into the standard list of EnergyPlus capabilities.
+EMS is ideal for researchers and more advanced modellers needing to assess the performance of innovative systems that have not been included in the standard EnergyPlus engine.

 The C# scripting tools allow you to write standard C# code to process and modify the model, simulation inputs and results at key points in the program execution.
 An extensive API is provided giving you the same deep access to the program and model data that DesignBuilder developers have.